Illinois Great Apple Crunch

 Where can I find local apples?

-The Crunch Guide provides information on buying local apples from your foodservice department or meal vendor, from local grocery and produce markets, farmer’s markets, produce distributors, and direct from area orchards.
-Check out the Crunch Guides to see all of the tips and best practices in locating and purchasing local apples for your event!
+For teachers and parents planning a Crunch, the Crunch Guides provide information on buying local apples through your foodservice department or meal vendor, from local grocery and produce markets, farmer’s markets, produce distributors, and direct from area orchards.

 Do you need help to make your Crunch the best it can be?
 Look for an agency, organization or local business to partner with for your Apple Crunch.
 Local health department, non-profit hospitals and community-minded businesses and organizations would make a great fit to bring healthy food education and food experiences into your school or community site!